 - Two essay questions, which you must be complete in an hour

 You have to answer at least 50% of multiple-choice questions correctly in order to be eligible to write the essay section.
-The good thing is that you aren’t required to pass both sections independently.
+Fortunately, the good thing is that you aren’t required to pass both sections independently.
 Your scores for both parts are added and the total of both scores determines if you pass or fail.

 CMA Exam Testing Windows